 The Trust provides industrial injury accident insurance coverage for its 45 member districts.
 The Trust is fully funded by its member participants.
 Member contributions are calculated based on the members' hours worked and the members' experience rated contribution factor.
-The Trust retains responsibility for the payment of claims within specified self-insured retention limits prior to the application of coverage provided by its excess insurance contracts that the Trust acquires insurance from unrelated underwriters.
-The Trust's per-occurrence retention limit is \$450,000 and the annual aggregate retention is \$18,464,200 minimum for a two-year period FY 2015-18.
+The Trust retains responsibility for the payment of claims, within specified self-insured retention limits, below the excess coverage contracts that the Trust acquires from unrelated underwriters.
+The Trust's per-occurrence retention limit is \$450,000 and the annual aggregate retention is \$18,464,200 minimum for a three-year period FY 2015-18.
 Since the Trust is a cooperative program, there is joint liability among participating members.

 For fiscal year 2017, there are 45 members in the pool including 44 participating school districts.
-A Board comprised of one designated representative from each participating member and a six member Executive Board governs the Trust.
-The Executive Board has five members elected by the Board and the CR ESD 113's Superintendent.
+A Board comprised of one designated representative from each participating member and an Executive Board governs the Trust.
+The Executive Board has seven members elected by the Board and the CR ESD 113's Superintendent.